 In my first offering The Artist’s Journey: 3 Secrets of the Masters online course my goal is to teach you 3 concepts that make 90% of the difference in a painting so that you can consistently and confidently create work that is authentic, mysterious, and alive.

-I invite you to explore my blog as well as the member’s library for articles on painting, creativity, and cultivating your studio practice.
+Meanwhile, I invite you to explore my blog for articles on painting, creativity, and cultivating your studio practice.
 New works and courses on experimental, expressive painting will be posted here as well.

 My invitation to you